COPPER

 Fantasy/Craft Recordings

-While this wouldn’t have been my first choice of Tjader recordings to reissue, it is still a solid release form his early days at Fantasy Records.
+While this wouldn’t have been my first choice of Tjader recordings to reissue, it is still a solid release from his early days at Fantasy Records.
 Most of the songs here are cover versions of standards, with only two penned by Tjader.
 Aside from Tjader’s work on the vibraphone and percussion, we are also treated to the Duran brothers (Carlos on bass, Manuel on piano) Luis Mirana and Bayardo Velarde (congas and timbales respectively), and tenor Brew Moore working together in this tight-knit unit.
 As expected with any Kevin Gray mastering (seriously…when does Kevin sleep?), the album now sounds fresh and clean and the music, especially the percussion, really pops on this reissue.
 My bigger hope is that this opens the floodgates for more Tjader reissues from Fantasy.
 He had two stints at the label – one lasted through most of the 1960s, and he rejoined the label in the 1970s when the ill-fated Skye Records label began to collapse.

 Donald Byrd: Kofi